-Figure of Merit (FOM) is listed Table 7.1 along with the intercept-based grain size in microns (these are the same values shown in Table 4 of the main report).
-This data is obtained from the (name)FOM.csv file.
+Figure of Merit (FOM) is listed Table 7.1.
+The intercept-based grain size was not measured for this round so is marked as N/A. This data is obtained from the (name).FOM.csv file.
 The file contains additional tabular FOM values at different frequencies obtained by analyzing the grain noise data.